mubaidr/Javascript-Barcode-Reader/README.md

 ```

 Tests are defined in the `__tests__` directory using `Jest`.

-There is no need to run build script.
+There is no need to run build script before creating pull request.

 ## Licence